infinum/ios-prince-of-versions/README.md

 }
 ```

+## Privacy

+PrinceOfVersions does not collect any user data.
+We have provided a [privacy manifest](https://github.com/infinum/ios-prince-of-versions/blob/master/Sources/PrinceOfVersions/SupportingFiles/PrivacyInfo.xcprivacy) file that can be included in your app.

 ## Contributing

 Feedback and code contributions are very much welcome.
 Just make a pull request with a short description of your changes.
 By making contributions to this project you give permission for your code to be used under the same [license](https://github.com/infinum/Android-prince-of-versions/blob/dev/LICENCE).